Kulisujin/Ark-Survival-Evolved-Cross-Ark-Chat/README.md

 Extract the downloaded archive to your preferred location.

 Configuration
-Run the ARK: Survival Evolved Cross-Ark Chat Logger application.
+Start the ARK: Cross-Ark Chat program.

 Configure your settings, including Discord integration and server settings.